wasi-shah/Docker-AKS/00.4 Azure/Readme.md

   - Custom
 - Used as a authentication mechanism.
 - Every Azure account is part of one Azure tenant.
+-
+## Tenant
+- Azure tenant is a organisation or a company.
+- Azure gives you a default subdomain for tenant.
+- You can add your custom domain instead.
+-  Gives you dedicated instance of Azure Intra ID (AAD).

 ## Management Group
 Management groups provide a governance scope above subscriptions.
 You organize subscriptions into management groups; the governance conditions you apply cascade by inheritance to all associated subscriptions.